-The organizing committee of the Global Legal Hackathon seek to impose as few rules as possible in order to encourage maximum collaboration and innovation but there are a few important things to make note of to ensure that this global event is a huge success.
-This article is a basic overview of the rules and not the GLH Official Rules.
+The organizing committee of the Global Legal Hackathon seek to impose as few rules as possible in order to encourage maximum collaboration and innovation, but there are a few important things to make note of to ensure that this global event is a huge success.
+This article is a basic overview of the rules but is not the GLH Official Rules.

 In general, teams are free to make the competition their own by developing their own focus – from competitive to purely educational.
 That said, teams should have an agreed purpose for their participation, to help to guide their activities.
 Examples include:

 - A group of very tech savvy law school students may choose to organize a “competitive” team in an attempt to progress through the judging rounds to go to New York City.

 - A team representing an in-house legal department of a company may choose to focus on solving a specific legal operations problem.

 - A group of teams sponsored by a law firm may invite clients to join the teams in order to work on problems of mutual interest.

 - A group of students may wish to collaborate with other schools or local organizations in solving access to justice challenges.

 Teams must build a solution that fits the solution threads:

 This is a real hackathon.
 It is expected that teams will build working applications, proofs of concept, or prototypes, as well as presentation materials to explain, pitch, and present the application.
 That being the case, teams will benefit from diversity in skill sets – for example an attorney, an application developer, a graphic designer, a businessperson.